The 5 French Mother Sauces Explained

 Bercy sauce: A fish velouté enhanced with white wine, shallots, parsley, and lemon juice, perfect for delicate white fish like cod, sole, or halibut.

-Applications & Tips:
+Velouté Sauce Applications & Tips

-Use in chicken pot pie: Velouté makes the perfect base for this classic dish—just add cooked veggies and shredded rotisserie chicken, then top with puff pastry like in my French-style chicken pot pie recipe.
+Use in chicken pot pie: Velouté makes the perfect base for this classic dish—just add cooked veggies and shredded rotisserie chicken, then top with puff pastry as in my French-style chicken pot pie recipe.

 Achieve the perfect velvety texture: Patience is key—gradually whisk in warm stock one ladle at a time to prevent lumps, and strain through a fine-mesh sieve for extra smoothness.